 Psychology Degrees, Schools, and Careers in Indiana

 The Midwest can often be an overlooked destination for students enamored with the colleges on either coast.
 But states like Indiana prove that the Midwest more than holds its own when it comes to degree-granting institutions and options for a postsecondary psychology education.
 The state has less than 60 degree-granting institutions when for-profit institutions are excluded but the state has a legitimately good combination of public, private, and for-profit schools that Indiana offers worthwhile education programs to students with all different interests.
-Perhaps more troubling is that while more than 230,000 students still chose to enroll in public universities in Indiana in the Fall of 2014, that number is declining steadily over the past five years.
+Perhaps more troubling is that the rate of Indiana high school students enrolling in college is declining.
 The good news is that the state is still one of the leaders in terms of producing psychology degree-holders.
-According to the most recent subject-specific degree data from IPEDS, Indiana produced 1,702 psychology bachelor’s degree recipients and they also produced another 296 psychology master’s degree recipients over the same period of time.
+According to the most recent subject-specific degree data from IPEDS, Indiana produced 2,374 psychology bachelor’s degree recipients and they also produced another 400 psychology master’s degree recipients over the same period of time.
 Clearly interested students have a lot of options for psychology education.

 Indiana has increased its spending on higher education in the past five years and as a result the state has all different types of psychology degree programs ranging from doctoral degree programs in clinical psychology to bachelor’s degree programs and there are even schools that offer psychology coursework or a psychology minor without actually offering a degree.
 With so many quality universities and programs to choose from, students need to have a pretty good understanding of the career path they want to take because unlike other degree subjects, the education requirements to becoming a psychologist are strict in Indiana as they are in every other state and the degree you earn will determine how many doors in the industry will be open.